 Globally, the number of Sustainability Bond issuances has been increasing since the Sustainability Bond Guidelines were formulated in 2017 (revised in 2021), and the number of issuances in Japan has also been rising sharply.
-An example of a Sustainability Bond would be one that funds multiple projects bundled together which includes both Green Projects and Social Projects separately, or one that funds projects that combine the characteristics of both.
+An example of a Sustainability Bond would be one that funds multiple projects bundled together which include both Green Projects and Social Projects separately, or one that funds projects that combine the characteristics of both.
 In either case, Sustainability Bonds, which include the funding of Social Projects, have the same benefits as Social Bonds and are one of the effective tools for introducing private capital into Social Projects.

-In the case that Social Projects to which proceeds of certain bonds will be allocated may also have environmental co-benefits, the issuer will determine whether to classify the bond as a Green Bond, Social Bond, or Sustainability Bond based on its primary objectives for the underlying projects.
+It is understood that certain Social Projects may also have environmental co-benefits.
+The classification of a use of proceeds bond as a Green Bond, Social Bond, or Sustainability Bond should be determined by its primary objectives (environmental objectives and social objectives) for the underlying projects.